Apple cuts memory chip order to Samsung for new iPhone-source

-SEOUL (Reuters) - Apple Inc (AAPL.O) has reduced its orders for memory chips for its new iPhone from its main supplier and competitor Samsung Electronics Co (005930.KS), a source with direct knowledge of the matter said on Friday.
+SEOUL, Sept 7 (Reuters) - Apple Inc has reduced its orders for memory chips for its new iPhone from key supplier and competitor Samsung Electronics Co, a source with direct knowledge of the matter said on Friday.

-South Korea's Samsung is a core Apple supplier, producing micro processors, flat screens and memory chips - both dynamic random access memory (DRAM) chips and NAND memory chips - for the iPhone, iPad and iPod.
+South Korea's Samsung is a core Apple supplier, producing micro processors, flat screens and memory chips -- both dynamic random access memory (DRAM) chips and NAND memory chips -- for popular Apple gadgets such as the iPhone, iPad and iPod.

-Apple has been cutting back its orders from Samsung as it seeks to diversify its memory chip supply lines, although the South Korean firm remains on the list of initial suppliers for the new iPhone, the source told Reuters.
+Apple has been cutting its orders from Samsung as it tries to diversify its lines of supply for memory chips, although the South Korean firm remains on the list of initial suppliers for the new iPhone, the source told Reuters.
 The person declined to be named because the negotiations are confidential.

-The source denied market speculation that the reduced orders from Apple were prompted by a souring relationship between the two companies, which are locked in global patent disputes, and said Apple had already been looking to widen its supply chain.
+The source denied market speculation that the reduced orders from Apple were mainly due to a souring relationship between the two companies, which are locked in global patent disputes, and said Apple had already been looking to widen its supply chain.

 Earlier this year, a source told Reuters that Elpida was selling more than half of its mobile DRAM chips to Apple.